-1. For example, trademarks presented below fall under the provision of this paragraph.

-- (a) A trademark of which the registration is sought to, taking advantage of a well-known foreign trademark or a trademark similar thereto being not registered in Japan, force its purchase, prevent a market entry by the owner of that foreign trademark or force the owner of that foreign trademark to conclude an agent contract - (b) A trademark identical with or similar to a trademark well known throughout Japan, for which an application is filed with an intention to dilute the distinctiveness of the well-known trademark to indicate the source of goods or impair the reputation, etc. of the trademark owner, however the trademark of that application per se is not liable to cause confusion over the source of goods. - 2.
-Trademarks "well known among consumers" as stipulated in this paragraph not only mean trademarks widely known to final users but include trademarks widely recognized among traders. - 3.
-Trademarks "well known among consumers ... abroad" as stipulated in this paragraph need to be well known in the countries they originate from but not necessarily need to be well known in multiple countries outside those countries.
-Nor do they in Japan. - 4.
-A judgment on an "unfair purposes" needs to be made with full consideration given to the following materials, if available. - (a) Materials proving a fact that another person's trademark is well known among consumers (the period, scope, frequency of its use) - (b) Materials showing that a well-known trademark is composed of a coined word or particular in composition - (c) Materials proving a fact that the owner of a well-known trademark has a concrete plan to make a market entry in Japan (such as, for example, exportation to Japan, sales in Japan, etc.) - (d) Materials proving a fact that the owner of a well-known trademark has a plan to expand its business in the near future (such as, for example, the start of a new business, development of its business in new areas, etc.) - (e) Materials proving a fact that the owner of a well-known trademark is forced to accept a demand from a trademark applicant for the purchase of a trademark in question, the conclusion of an agent contract, etc. - (f) Materials showing that a trademark, if used by its applicant, is liable to impair credit, reputation, consumers-attractiveness built up in a well-known trademark
+- 1. For example, trademarks presented below fall under the provision of this paragraph. - (a) A trademark of which the registration is sought to, taking advantage of a well-known foreign trademark or a trademark similar thereto being not registered in Japan, force its purchase, prevent a market entry by the owner of that foreign trademark or force the owner of that foreign trademark to conclude an agent contract - (b) A trademark identical with or similar to a trademark well known throughout Japan, for which an application is filed with an intention to dilute the distinctiveness of the well-known trademark to indicate the source of goods or impair the reputation, etc. of the trademark owner, however the trademark of that application per se is not liable to cause confusion over the source of goods. - 2.
+"A trademark which is well known among consumers" includes not only a trademark which is well known among end consumers but also a trademark which is well known among traders in the industry and also includes not only a trademark which is known throughout the country but also a trademark which is well known in a certain area. - 3.
+"A trademark which is well known among consumers abroad" must be well known in one country other than Japan but is not necessarily required to be well known in several countries.
+In addition, when the trademark is well known abroad, the fact as to whether or not the trademark is well known in Japan is disregarded.

-- 5. A trademark in correspondence to (1) and (2) is considered to guess what the trademark is used with unfair intention. - (1) A trademark which is identical or very similar to a well-known trademark in other countries or a trademark well-known throughout Japan. - (2) The above-mentioned well-known trademark is composed of a coined word or particular in composition. - 6.
-Judgment of whether the trademark is well known or not apply mutatis mutandis Article 3(8) (Article 4(1)(x)) of the guidelines.
+- 4. A judgment on an "unfair purposes" must be made with full consideration given to the following facts, if materials mentioned in (a) to (f) below are available. - (a) Materials proving a fact that another person's trademark is well known among consumers - (b) Materials showing that a well-known trademark is composed of a coined word or has a distinctive feature in composition - (c) Materials proving a fact that the owner of a well-known trademark has a concrete plan to make a market entry in Japan (such as, for example, exportation to Japan, sales in Japan, etc.) - (d) Materials proving a fact that the owner of a well-known trademark has a plan to expand its business in the near future (such as, for example, the start of a new business, development of its business in new areas, etc.) - (e) Materials proving a fact that the owner of a well-known trademark is forced to accept a demand from a trademark applicant for the purchase of a trademark in question, the conclusion of an agent contract, etc. or a fact that the applicant is seeking to prevent foreign right holders from entering the Japanese market - (f) Materials showing that a trademark, if used by its applicant, is liable to impair credit, reputation, consumers-attractiveness built up in a well-known trademark - 5.
+A trademark contained in an application for trademark registration which satisfies the requirements mentioned in (1) and (2) below is treated by presuming them as those using another person's trademark for unfair purposes. - (1) A trademark which is identical or very similar to a well-known trademark in other countries or a trademark well-known throughout Japan. - (2) The above-mentioned well-known trademark is composed of a coined word or has a distinctive feature in composition. - Judgment of whether the trademark is well known or not apply mutatis mutandis Part III, Chapter 9, Item 1(Article 4(1)(x)) of the Trademark Examination Guidelines.

-Article 4(1)(vii) (Contravention of Public Order or Morality)
+Article 4(1)(vii) (Contravention of public order or morality)